Hudsonsue/GMIT-project-2018-programming-scripting/README.md

 Irisdataset.py and seabornplots.py contain additional comments and references not contained herein.

 **Run Irisdataset.py**
+The programme imports various libraries and reads the iris dataset using Pandas (without headers and also with headers added), it creates an array of the dataset and queries outlined below are performed the Iris dataset.
-When prompted select whether to dislay any text ouput or save to file.
+Upon selecting to run the user is prompted to select whether to dislay any text ouput on the terminal or save to file.
-If you select to save output you will find it in *generalstats.txt*, otherwise it will display on your terminal.
+If you select to save output you will find it in *generalstats.txt*, otherwise it will display on your terminal. the programme runs through the following tasks:
+* using numpy it calculates minimum, maximum and mean of all features, looking at the dataset as a whole.
+* it calculates the same simple satistics at species level.
+* it outputs sample counts per species
-Output from the section of code that uses pandas describe to summarise the entire dataset will be saved as CSV in *summary.csv*and can be opened with excel to view.
+* it uses pandas describe to summarise the datset (with added headers) and this output is saved as a csv file, summary.csv.This can be viewed with excel.
-Two plots are contained in this file and will be saved as *petal.png* (a scatter plot of petal width and length) and *sepal.png* (a scatter plot of sepal width and length).
+* it then uses describe to produce species level summaries and a for loop is used to minimise repetition of code.
+* it outputs and saves as a png file a scatter (using mathplotlib.pyplot) plot of Sepal length & width.
+* it outputs and saves as a png file a scatter (using mathplotlib.pyplot) plot of Petal length & width
+* it outputs some counts based on conditions, this approach could potentially be used as a basic prediction tool

 *Please note*
 * when running irisdataset.py plots remain open and the programme pauses until closed by users.
 Despite research I was unable to find a way to allow the program to carry on with open plots.